danielsjg/weather/README.md

 ## 📄 About this project

-Application developed using React Native with the objective of reporting weather data using the user's location.
+Application developed using React Native to visualize weather data based on the device's location (<a href="https://openweathermap.org/api">OpenWeather</a>)

 ## 🛠 Tools